sarunw/SWFrameButton/README.md

     pod "SWFrameButton"

+You may also quickly try the HTPressableButton example project with

+    pod try SWFrameButton

 ## Requirements

 Requires iOS 7.0+ and ARC.

 ## Usage

-`SWFrameButton` design to use `tintColor` to determine its color, so try to avoid set text color by `setTitleColor:forState:` it won't break your button, but may raise inconsistent highlighted/selected color state. `Text Color` property in Interface Builder will be ignore for this reason, use `Tint` property in view section instead.
+SWFrameButton design to use `tintColor` to determine its color, so try to avoid set text color by `setTitleColor:forState:` it won't break your button, but may raise inconsistent highlighted/selected color state. `Text Color` property in Interface Builder will be ignore for this reason, use `Tint` property in view section instead.

 If you use Interface Builder, add a UIBUtton to your interface and set Class to `SWFrameButton`.